EduRMoraes/Portifolio/Narrative Design/MyProject01.md

 As they uncover the same threat from different directions, their objectives begin to converge.

 Eventually, they form an alliance with **Eleanor and Desmond**, becoming part of the same struggle against the Cult.

-Their relationship is therefore not one of rivalry, but of **gradual alliance and shared purpose**.
 ---

 # The Cult